 Lanikai Juice is a local favorite juice and smoothie bar founded near Lanikai Beach, on the windward side of O’ahu.
 Locals describe it as “Hawaiian-style Jamba Juice” before Jamba Juice was Jamba Juice— only better.
 The chain was founded in 1997, and they’ve been making excellent fresh smoothies and OG acai bowls ever since.

 We also recommend the high-protein Monkey Bowl, made with banana, peanut butter, organic almond milk, and chocolate or vanilla vegan or whey protein.
 They top it with granola, banana, and chocolate chips.
 There’s no acai, but it’s the best smoothie bowl on the island.

 Lanikai Juice also does yummy pitaya (dragonfruit) bowls.
 These are made with a blend of organic pitaya, coconut water, coconut milk, banana, and strawberry instead of acai.
 It’s bright magenta and a welcome sight on a hot day.
 Top it with fresh local fruit or make your own bowl with any combination of toppings.
 (There are plenty of gluten-free and vegan options, as well.)

 The smoothies, of course, are also great.
-Expect a constant crowd during peak hours at the original Lanikai location, or you can also try their acai bowls at the Whole Foods in Kaka’ako.
+Expect a constant crowd during peak hours at the original Lanikai location.
+You can also try their original acai bowls at the Whole Foods in Kaka’ako.
+(More on that, below.)

 Whole Foods Queen

 ^ I mention this only because not everyone is willing to make the trip to the original outpost in Kailua.
 Swinging by this Whole Foods (which also has an excellent poke bar!) is a great way to get a good, fast, authentic acai bowl in Honolulu.
 In a pinch, it gets the job done.